Jedeu/photon-ai/README.md

 - some robustness of formatting and early return
 - in-house image fitting to a 5x5 grid for $.nested, crop as little as possible
 ## Backend:
+- Node.js with Express framework
+- Postgres database with Sequelize as an ORM to store user, photo, and tag information
+- Raccoon recommendation engine to generate recommendations based on similar users
+- Redis database to store recommendation information

 ## Extension